aws/aws-pdk/packages/open-api-gateway/README.md

 ## OpenAPI Gateway

-Define your APIs using [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated clients and documentation, automatic input validation, and type safe client and server code!
+Define your APIs using [Smithy](https://awslabs.github.io/smithy/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated clients and documentation, automatic input validation, and type safe client and server code!

-This package vends a projen project type which allows you to define an API using [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in API Gateway, given a lambda integration for every operation.
+This package vends a projen project type which allows you to define an API using either [Smithy](https://awslabs.github.io/smithy/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in API Gateway, given a lambda integration for every operation.

-The project will generate models and clients from your OpenAPI spec in your desired languages, and can be utilised both client side or server side in lambda handlers.
+The project will generate models and clients from your api definition in your desired languages, and can be utilised both client side or server side in lambda handlers.
 The project type also generates a wrapper construct which adds type safety to ensure a lambda integration is provided for every API integration.

 When you change your API specification, just run `npx projen` again to regenerate all of this!